mreyland/Michael-Reyland/index.md

 #### My description of role

-This role, like most General Manager positions appears to have a wide range of responsibilites.
+This role, like most General Manager positions appears to have a wide range of responsibilities.
 By definition General Managers are usually accountable for a range of management functions that cover all aspects of an operation.
 I believe this role would be more suited to someone with project management experience as opposed to engineering as the organisation states that it delivers projects all the way from concept to completion.

 #### Skills required

-The key skill required from my intepretation would be a proven ability to manage projects right through the development pipeline.
+The key skill required from my interpretation would be a proven ability to manage projects right through the development pipeline.
 An engineering background might be useful, however I would assume that the subject matter experts from an engineering point of view are already in place in operational roles.
 The role would also require someone with solid financial experience most likely having already managed large budgets.
 Given the organisation appears to be in a market that is experiencing rapid technological innovation, the role would require someone who is able to strategically think in the long term to try and ensure the organisation makes the best possible choices.

 #### Skills I currently possess